 It’s no secret: pets often are scared and stressed when it’s time to go to the vet.

 Despite our best intentions as pet owners and professionals, getting medical attention can be terrifying for pets.
-Anxious animals often do not cooperate well during an exam or procedure, and they can display fear aggression, too.
+Anxious animals often do not cooperate well during an exam or procedure.
+They can display fear aggression, too.
 The whole experience can be stressful for the pet, owner, vet, and office staff!

 But it doesn’t have to be that way.